JeffersonYu1/srt-formatter/README.md

 # SRT Formatter
-Java program that formats captions written in a single-line into proper SRT (SubRip Subtitle) files.
+Java program that formats captions written in a single line into proper SRT (SubRip Subtitle) files.
 Written by Jefferson Yu.

 ## About the Project
 ### Motivation